wdoyle42/machine-learning-education/scripts/03-validation-tuning.md

 The data that is used to generate our predictions is known as *training* data.
 The idea is that this is the data used to train our model, to let it know what the relationship is between our predictors and our outcome.
-So far, we have worked mostly with training data.

 That data that is used to validate our predictions is known as *testing* data.
 With testing data, we take our trained model and see how good it